amysmerlick/Portfolio/README.md

   * [License](#license)

   # Installation
   In your terminal you will run 'npm start'.
-Once you have your work deployed and your source is set to GH-Pages in GitHub, you will 'npm run deploy' where the application will build and
+Once you have your work deployed and your source is set to GH-Pages in GitHub, you will 'npm run deploy' where the application will build your app.